Organized Retail Theft in Texas under Section 31.16

 The penalties can be increased to the next level of punishment if it is proven that the defendant intentionally, knowingly, or recklessly:

-- uses a shielding device;
+- Uses a shielding device;

-- causes a fire alarm to sound; or
+- Causes a fire alarm to sound; or

-- deactivates a fire alarm.
+- Deactivates a fire alarm.

 The term “shielding or deactivation instrument” means any item or tool designed, made, or adapted for the purpose of preventing the detection of stolen merchandise by a retail theft detector.
 The term includes a metal-lined or foil-lined shopping bag and any item used to remove a security tag affixed to retail merchandise.